 Custom content

-Please note, once saved, custom content may take up to 15 minutes to be ready for the chatbot to use.
+Please note, once saved, custom content may take up to 15 minutes to be ready for the AI to use.

-The content will be published by default but can be unpublished by deselecting the Published toggle.
-If unpublished, the Name will still be displayed on the list of articles, but it will not be used by the chatbot.
+Content will be published by default but can be unpublished by deselecting the Published toggle.
+If unpublished, the Name will still be displayed on the list of articles, but it will not be used by the chatbot and an X will be displayed under the Published column.

 External web page